yisense/postcss-pxtorem-media/README.md

 ### Example

 You can use special comments for ignore conversion of single lines:
-- `/* px-to-viewport-ignore-next */` — on a separate line, prevents conversion on the next line.
+- `/* px-to-rem-ignore-next */` — on a separate line, prevents conversion on the next line.
-- `/* px-to-viewport-ignoreAll */` — ignore all file
+- `/* px-to-rem-ignoreAll */` — ignore all file

 ```js
 var fs = require('fs');